Harsh Realities of the Fashion Industry

 Shining a Light on Ultra-Fast Fashion

 Sustainable Fashion Communications Specialist, Julia Gerrits recently spoke about misconduct in ultra-fast fashion brands on episode 16 of the Sustainable Solutions with Planet Aid podcast.
-She explains that the behaviors persist because the companies do whatever they can to cover it up.
+She explains that the behaviors persist because the companies do whatever they can conceal them.
 Gerrits further states: “The only way these things are really put into the light is when local authorities or journalists publicly report on it.”

 Ultra-fast fashion models like Shein generate staggering revenues that have outstripped established brands like H&M and Zara.
 Shein's success hinges on its overwhelming inventory and shockingly low prices.
 Dresses retail for around $12 and sweaters for approximately $8, which appeals to young buyers on the hunt for on-trend fashion.